Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Dr. Harris’s research interests are varied and include visual acuity assessment, contrast sensitivity testing methods, managing diplopia with prism, visual performance with athletes and vision therapy.
 Visual acuity projects include, validation of the automated ETDRS by M&S Technologies, measurement of visual acuity of infants using an objective video system using OKN type targets, and investigation of a new visual acuity method called Dyop.
 His contrast sensitivity projects include comparison of bulls-eye to linear contrast sensitivity and effect of glare on contrast sensitivity on bulls-eye target.
 Dr. Harris is also involved with a third area of research related to traumatic brain injury with recent projects including objective measurement and quantification of mild TBI using VEP recordings, establishing normative data on the KonanUSA EvokeDx VEP, ongoing custom color tinting of soft contact lenses to mitigate migraine headache symptoms, and advanced color vision testing using the KonanUSA ColorDx.

-Dr. Haworth’ s research is focused on ocular surface disease.
-Her dissertation research studied the effect of UV exposure induced oxidative stress on 1) human tears and conjunctival cells, and 2) on conjunctival UV autofluorescence.
-Currently her research is focused on conjunctival UV autofluorescence and its possible relevance to dry eye disease and UV-absorbing contact lenses using methods she developed during her PhD dissertation work.
+Dr. Haworth’ s research is focused on ocular surface disease and its many varied presentations including dry eye disease, conjunctivitis, and contact lens interactions.
+She actively employs knowledge acquired during her dissertation research where she studied the effect of UV exposure induced oxidative stress on 1) human tears and conjunctival cells, and 2) on conjunctival UV autofluorescence.
 She has published peer-reviewed manuscripts and presented her work through peer-reviewed abstracts at national meetings of the Association for Research in Vision and Ophthalmology and the American Academy of Optometry.
-Dr. Haworth has mentored two short term research students at SCO.
-The first project titled Effect of UV-Absorbing Contact Lenses on Conjunctival Ultraviolet Autofluorescence was presented at the 2017 annual American Academy of Optometry meeting.
-The second, Serotonin and Contact Lens-Related Dry Eye was presented at the 2018 annual Association for Research in Vision and Ophthalmology meeting.
-In addition to her work in the area of ocular surface disease, she collaborates with a faculty member at the University of Memphis to evaluate glaucoma factors in the patient population of SCO and has served as Co-PI on an educational research study with Dr. Patricia Cisarik to develop and evaluate a digital training module for systematic optic disc evaluation.
+Dr. Haworth has mentored several students during the short-term research program at SCO.
+Outcomes of her student projects have been presented at annual meetings of the American Academy of Optometry and the Association for Research in Vision and Ophthalmology.
+In addition to her work in the area of ocular surface disease, she collaborates with faculty members at the University of Tennessee Health Science Center and University of Memphis.
+She has also served as Co-PI on an educational research study with Dr. Patricia Cisarik to develop and evaluate a digital training module for systematic optic disc evaluation.

 Christopher Lievens, OD, MS, FAAO, is a Professor and Chief of Internal Clinics at Southern College of Optometry (SCO).
 Dr. Lievens earned his Bachelor of Science in Mathematical Economics, then his Doctor of Optometry degree from Illinois College of Optometry, followed by his Master of Science, Health Administration.
 He is currently enrolled in a PhD program through a university in Cambridge, UK.
 Prior to joining SCO in 2000, Dr. Lievens was employed in an ophthalmology referral private practice and served in the United States Air Force, where he was the Chief of Aerospace Optometry at the Pentagon.
 He is a Fellow in the American Academy of Optometry and Region Chair of the Academy Admittance Committee.
 Dr. Lievens is a member of many medical associations, including the American Academy of Optometry (AAO; Fellow), National Academies of Practice (Distinguished Fellow), American Optometric Association (AOA), Tear Film and Ocular Surface Society, Optometric Glaucoma Society (OGS; Executive Board) and Association for Research and Vision in Ophthalmology (ARVO).
 Dr. Lievens serves as Editor/Peer Reviewer for several medical journals.
 He consults for several pharmaceutical companies, including Alcon, Essilor, and Transitions.
 He is the recipient of numerous awards including the Albert Nelson Marquis Lifetime Achievement Award and Commendation Medals from the U.S. Air Force and U.S. Army.